jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -------------------------------------
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 41-44m at 4tph
 * CR2 changing to District at VIC in 45-47m at 6tph (+4m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 44-49m at 4tph (+4m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 47-51m at 4tph (+7m)

 From Epsom to Temple (2m better)
 --------------------------------
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 47-53m at 4tph
 * CR2 changing to District at VIC in 49-51m at 6tph (+0m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 48-53m at 4tph (+1m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 51-55m at 4tph (+3m)

 From Epsom to Farringdon (9m better)